Self-Driving Cars Could Soon See Much Better

 Vehicles with better LIDAR could also play a larger role in intelligence or reconnaissance collection, especially in situations where it might be too dangerous to send a human, and where flying drones might attract attention.

-NEXT STORY: Navy Prints Metal Parts on the High Seas
+NEXT STORY: US Navy Prints Metal Parts on the High Seas